open-webui/open-webui/README.md

   docker run -d -p 3000:8080 -v ollama:/root/.ollama -v open-webui:/app/backend/data --name open-webui --restart always ghcr.io/open-webui/open-webui:ollama
   ```

-Both commands facilitate a built-in, hassle-free installation of both Open WebUI and Ollama, ensuring that you can get everything up and running swiftly.
+Both commands facilitate a built-in, hassle-free installation of both QXLI and Ollama, ensuring that you can get everything up and running swiftly.

-After installation, you can access Open WebUI at [http://localhost:3000](http://localhost:3000).
+After installation, you can access QXLI at [http://localhost:3000](http://localhost:3000).
 Enjoy! 😄

 ### Other Installation Methods

 We offer various installation alternatives, including non-Docker native installation methods, Docker Compose, Kustomize, and Helm.
-Visit our [Open WebUI Documentation](https://docs.openwebui.com/getting-started/) or join our [Discord community](https://discord.gg/5rJgQTnV4s) for comprehensive guidance.
+Visit our [QXLI Documentation](https://docs.openwebui.com/getting-started/) or join our [Discord community](https://discord.gg/5rJgQTnV4s) for comprehensive guidance.

 ### Troubleshooting

 Encountering connection issues?
-Our [Open WebUI Documentation](https://docs.openwebui.com/troubleshooting/) has got you covered.
-For further assistance and to join our vibrant community, visit the [Open WebUI Discord](https://discord.gg/5rJgQTnV4s).
+Our [QXLI Documentation](https://docs.openwebui.com/troubleshooting/) has got you covered.
+For further assistance and to join our vibrant community, visit the [QXLI Discord](https://discord.gg/5rJgQTnV4s).

-#### Open WebUI: Server Connection Error
+#### QXLI: Server Connection Error

 If you're experiencing connection issues, it’s often due to the WebUI docker container not being able to reach the Ollama server at 127.0.0.1:11434 (host.docker.internal:11434) inside the container .
 Use the `--network=host` flag in your docker command to resolve this.
 Note that the port changes from 3000 to 8080, resulting in the link: `http://localhost:8080`.